 When the above conditions are met, then you can:

-To run smart checkpointing on an existing experiment, click the right side of the experiment that you want to retry, then select Restart from Last Checkpoint.
+To run smart checkpointing on an existing experiment, click the right side of the experiment that you want to retry, then select New / Continue -> From Last Checkpoint.
 The experiment settings page opens.
 Specify the new dataset.
 If desired, you can also change experiment settings, though the target column must be the same.
 Click Launch Experiment to resume the experiment from the last checkpoint and build a new experiment.

 The smart checkpointing continues by adding a prior model as another model used during tuning.
 If that prior model is better (which is likely if it was run for more iterations), then that smart checkpoint model will be used during feature evolution iterations and final ensemble.

-To retrain an experiment’s final pipeline, click the right side of the experiment that you want to use as the basis for the new experiment, then select Retrain Final Pipeline.
+To retrain an experiment’s final pipeline, click on the group of square icons next to the experiment that you want to use as the basis for the new experiment and click Retrain / Refit, then select From Final Checkpoint.
 This opens the experiment settings page with the same settings as the original experiment except that Time is set to 0.

 “Pausing” an Experiment¶

 A trick for “pausing” an experiment is to: